Asian shares slip after US stock tumble amid trade tensions

 The S&P 500 index fell 0.9% to 3,113.87.
 The Dow Jones Industrial Average dropped 1%, to 27,783.04.
 The Nasdaq lost 1.1%, to 8,567.99.
 The Russell 2000 index of smaller company stocks gave up 1%, to 1,607.58.

-The negotiations to end the longstanding trade war could face a tougher path this month following a flareup over Hong Kong.
+The negotiations to end the longstanding trade war could face a tougher path this month following the flareup over Hong Kong.

 China said Monday it will suspend U.S. military ship and aircraft visits to the semi-autonomous territory.
 It also plans to sanction several American pro-democracy groups in retaliation for passage of legislation supporting months’ long anti-government protests.